 Hi Richie.
-Thanks for taking some time out of your day at GDC to speak with me about your work at Ubisoft.
-For starters, can you tell me about a bit about your audio background, and how you came to work in the video game industry?
+Can you tell me about a bit about your audio background, and how you came to work in the video game industry?

 Can you tell me a bit about what your work entails as an Audio Lead?

 As an Audio Lead, I have my own team that I oversee.
-My role is similar to that of an Audio Director, except with a smaller team; I manage a team of three.
-My day-to-day involves overseeing meetings, planning and working with the sound designers on the team.
+My role is similar to that of an Audio Director, except with a smaller team.
+I manage a team of three, and my day-to-day activities involve overseeing meetings, planning and working with the sound designers on the team.

 Since we’re currently at the Game Developers Conference, can you tell me about what some of your goals have been during this week here?

-I would assume that GDC is filled with aspiring game developers and audio professionals.
-For the sake of such people. what are some skills that you think would come in handy for them to have if they want to get into your line of work?
+What are some skills that you think would come in handy for aspiring audio professionals to have if they want to get into your line of work?

-For aspiring audio professionals that are also interested in gaming, it is important that they gather experience in field recording.
+It’s important that such people gather experience in field recording.
 Having a background in music is also very beneficial, as well as working on linear media.
-Experience in film is valuable, because advances in technology are helping both films and video games simultaneously.
+Experience in film is valuable too, because advances in technology are helping both films and video games simultaneously.